dbc/landmaker/docs/HackingGuide.rst

 string and returns a complete, valid, ready to render  instance of FP_<name>.
 The usual approach is to parse the parameter string into keyword arguments and then simply return the result of ``from_kwargs()``.

 The Footprint class defines a generic parameter parsing method as a convenience function that FP_<name> may use, or it can parse the string itself however it wants.
+If the plugin uses the generic parameter parser, it *should* make ``kwspecs`` a class variable, which allows the readline command completer to pick up the plug-in's interactive keywords.
+Note that there is no requirement that interactive keywords be the same as the from_kwargs keyword arguments.

 The footprint *must* be composed only of primitives defined in footprintcore.py.